allen30331/rate-my-ride-2/README.md

 ----Reviews-----

 //It will create a review for a driver post /reviews

-//It will retrieve all reviews for a driver by tag number get /reviews/:tagNumber

-//It will retrieve all reviews for a user by their userId get /reviews/:userId

 Users

+//It will retrieve all reviews for a user by their userId get /users/:userId/reviews

 //It will create an account for a user